 It is easy to see why Ireland is famous for so many things; stunning landscapes and wild coasts, a culture of music and dance, fascinating legends.
 This ancient land has it all.
-Here are some highlights that will make you fall in love with Ireland.
+Here are some highlights that Ireland is known for that will make you fall in love with this beautiful country.

 A must-see is Dublin Castle in the center of town.
 This imposing structure is the site of many important events in Ireland’s turbulent history.